secretGeek/til/react/getting_started.md

 So we see that ReactDOM renders that CommentBox **component**.
 And it renders it inside that `#content` element we saw earlier.

-How was it defined.... in some code that looks like this:
+How was it defined? in some code that looks like this:

     var CommentBox = React.createClass({
        ...});

 Note the capital C on CommentBox.
 That's a convention, whereby they're saying "Hey, this thing is a Component!
-It's kind of a big deal."
+It's kind of a big deal!"

 Inside that createClass piece of JSON, there's a whoooole bunch of crazy going on.